 The EK-86 housing must be opened for the replacement.
 Therefore, it is essential that a calibration official is present where the application is subject to official calibration.
-The back-up battery can be seen on the back of the CPU/display board after raising the housing cover.
-The battery is attached using solder pads.
+The back-up battery on the CPU board is exposed after unscrewing the front panel with the mounted LCD.